Saturnyne: Fictional character biography

-The Dimensional Development Court arrest Saturnyne and replace her with a man called Mandragon, who destroys the Earth 238 universe to prevent the Jaspers Warp from spreading.
-Merlyn resurrects Captain Britain (but not Jackdaw), and the Fury manages to escape under his own power.
-Captain Britain and the interdimensional mercenaries known as the Special Executive help Saturnyne escape from the Court to Earth-616.
-On Earth-616, Mad Jim Jaspers, an even more powerful version than the one on Earth 238, comes into power and threatens the world.
-The Fury also makes its way to Earth-616 and battles Jaspers.
-During the conflict, Merlyn dies (though later he would reveal that he had just faked his death).
-In the end the Fury kills Jaspers and is killed shortly afterwards by Captain Britain and Captain UK from Earth 238, with help from Saturnyne and the Special Executive.
-Saturnyne manages to obtain cell samples of Jaspers and threatens to unleash a clone on Mandragon's world if he does not return her former position to her.
-Merlyn's daughter Roma succeeds her father, and Saturnyne becomes an agent of Roma.
+The Dimensional Development Court arrest Saturnyne and replace her with Mandragon, who destroys Earth-238 to prevent Jaspers' Warp from spreading.
+After being resurrected, Captain Britain and the Special Executive help Saturnyne escape to Earth-616.
+On Earth-616, Mad Jim Jaspers, an even more powerful version than the one on Earth-238, comes into power and threatens the world.
+Fury kills Jaspers and is killed shortly afterwards by Captain Britain and Captain UK from Earth-238.

-Despite having cooperated with Captain Britain at various times, she comes into conflict with Captain Britain when she sends the bounty-hunters known as the Technet after Phoenix.
+Saturnyne comes into conflict with Captain Britain when she sends the bounty-hunters known as the Technet after Phoenix.
 The Technet fail to capture her and Phoenix joins Captain Britain, Shadowcat, Meggan and Nightcrawler to form Excalibur.
 Saturnyne later meets Phoenix in person, but does not capture her.
 Saturnyne rescinds her warrant against Phoenix but indefinitely extends the Technet's exile on Earth.
 She also delivers a message from Roma asking the other Captain Britains to free Excalibur's Captain Britain.
-Later events reveal that Saturnyne was acting under Roma's orders when she originally sent the Technet against Phoenix, and that the Technet was meant to fail, resulting in the formation of Excalibur.